cybershop46-us/terraform-aws-ec2-rds-scheduler/README.md

 Please be advised that the inclusion of ec2_start_stop_schedules, asg_start_stop_schedules and rds_start_stop_schedules is entirely optional.
 You may choose to add either of them based on your specific requirements.
 In the event that you decide not to include any of these schedules, only the Lambda Functions and IAM roles will be deployed.

-First step, go to your aws cli
+First step, go to your AWS CLI

-Secod step, configure your access keys,
+Second step, configure your access keys,

 ![image](https://github.com/cybershop46-us/terraform-aws-ec2-rds-scheduler/assets/111092097/d3b7f002-ccef-41a7-b348-a5809b94753d)